ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 val f : int -> int = <fun>
 ```

 These two definitions are the same.
 The former explicitly binds the anonymous function to a name.
-The latter is the same, using a more compact syntax, and avoiding the `fun`` keyword and the arrow symbol.
+The latter is the same, but it uses a more compact syntax and avoids the `fun`` keyword and the arrow symbol.

 ### Defining Local Functions